Internship application due to email@example.com by Friday, Nov. 10, 2017

-The Reference & Instruction Department of Musselman Library invites Gettysburg College students to submit applications for the spring semester Esther Kenyon Fortenbaugh Internship in Reference & Instruction.
+The Research & Instruction Department of Musselman Library invites Gettysburg College students to submit applications for the spring semester Esther Kenyon Fortenbaugh Internship in Research & Instruction.
 The internship is open to students in any major and offers an opportunity to learn firsthand about reference librarianship.
 Students considering a career in librarianship or information science are encouraged to apply.
 If you love information and helping people find exactly what they need, this could be the internship for you!

 Want to know what our internships are really like?
 Read Blogging the Library, a blog by our recent library interns.